Relief from Forfeiture of a Commercial Lease

 Exploring the relief from forfeiture 6 months provision

 Within the realm of relief from forfeiture, a specific rule helps tenants.
-This rule, known as 6 months provision, lets tenants ask for help within six months of possible eviction by the landlord.
+This rule, known as the 6 months provision, lets tenants ask for help within six months of possible eviction by the landlord.

 Tenants behind on rent can ask the Court for help under this rule.
 Even if the landlord is already trying to take back the property.
 The aim is to give tenants a chance to fix their rent problems and not lose their place.